Sunbird-cQube/cQube_Base/README.md

   - Installs Prometheus and node exporter
 - Save and Close the file

-### Configuration of infrastructure attributes and udise data indices, metrics:

-- Based on the number of infrastructure attributes required by the state, configure the infrastructure report by filling the required fields in the file infrastructure_master.csv:

-- To edit below mentioned infrastructure details nano infrastructure_master.csv

-- Save and Close the file

-- Based on the number of udise attributes required by the state, configure the udise_config.csv file by filling the required fields in the file udise_config.csv:

-- To edit below mentioned UDISE details nano udise_config.csv

-- Save and Close the file

-- For more information to configure the weights & columns for udise/infrastucture, please refer operational document.

-- Update the diksha parameters(api_url,token,encryption key,dataset name channel_id,org_id) in the development/python/cQube-raw-data-fetch-parameters.txt

 - Give the following permission to the install.sh file

   chmod u+x install.sh